-You will attend a tutorial once per week (beginning from September 21-27).
+You will attend a tutorial twice per week.
 Your T.A. will go through practice questions, which will be posted in advance on UMLearn.
 It is recommended that you attempt the questions in advance, and that you print them out and bring them with you to the tutorial.
 You should also bring your calculator.